austinginn/am-projectors/readme.md

 # Projector Network Control
 Control power and check status of supported projector models from terminal or the command line.
-Written in nodejs and compiled for Windows, Macos, and Linux using nexe.
+Written in NodeJS and compiled for Windows, Macos, and Linux using nexe.
 Please submit projector requests to [austinleeginn@gmail.com](mailto:austinleeginn@gmail.com)
 ___

-## Quickstart
+## Quickstart - *OS Dependent*
 Download the executable for your OS.
 And cd into that directory.
 ```console
 cd ~/Downloads